 - 1. If a student receives an F on the grade check in the same class, for two consecutive reporting periods, that student is ineligible to participate in any of the affected activities (may still practice) until the next grade check that shows a passing grade in the class.
 The time of ineligibility begins the day after the grade check and concludes at 3:10 pm on the day the grade check is posted showing a passing grade; - 2.
-Students missing a full day of school the day of an event will not be allowed to participate, unless prior approval has been given by the principal (for special cases); - 3.
-Any activity that results in a grade for the course will not be considered extracurricular; and - 4.
+Students not eligible to compete in a required intra-curricular activity due to ineligibility will be required to complete an alternate assignment. - 3.
+Students missing a full day of school the day of an event will not be allowed to participate, unless prior approval has been given by the principal (for special cases); - 4.
+Any activity that results in a grade for the course will not be considered extracurricular; and - 5.
 MSHSAA guidelines require good citizenship as criteria for eligibility.